Storm (Marvel Comics): Magical potential

 Storm's ancestry supports the use of magic and witchcraft.
 Many of her ancestors were sorceresses and priestesses.
-Storm's matrilineal powers have even been linked to the real-world Rain Queens of Balobedu, the region from which her Sorceress Supreme ancestor from the Hyborian Age, Ayesha, hails.
+Storm's matrilineal powers have even been linked to the real-world Rain Queens of Balobedu, the region from which her Sorceress Supreme ancestor from the Hyborian Age, Ayosha, hails.
 The Mystic Arcana series deals with Storm's ancestor Ashake, who worships the Egyptian goddess Ma'at, also known as Oshtur – the mother of Agamotto.
-Oshtur appears to have strong favor for the bloodline of Ororo.
 For some unknown reason, since the dawn of Atlantis, this line of African women has been given distinguishing features of white hair, blue eyes, and powerful magic potential.
 Although Storm has not developed her magical potential, it has been hinted at.
 The Mystic Arcana series lists the characters with magic potential according to the Marvel Tarot deck.
 The Tarot asserts Storm as being "High Priestess", the First Tarot's choice one-third of the time.
 The other draws were the Scarlet Witch and Agatha Harkness.
 These three characters split the High Priestess card equally.
 A timeline-divergent Storm became the sorceress who taught sorcery to Magik and some of Storm's alternate universe selves possess considerable magical talent.
 On a separate note, it has been stated that Storm's spirit is so strong that she was able to host the consciousness of an avatar (or "manifestation body") of Eternity; in a gathering consisting of herself, Doctor Strange, Black Panther, Silver Surfer and the Fantastic Four, she and Doctor Strange were the only viable candidates.
 In Wakanda, Storm is called Hadari-Yao ("Walker of Clouds" in ancient Alkamite), a goddess who preserves the balance of natural things.

 Combat and thievery

 Storm's willpower is strong enough to defy Dracula's commands after he bites her.
-She is an expert thief, and a skilled, cunning and gifted hand-to-hand fighter, trained by Achmed el-Gibar, Professor X, Wolverine and T'Challa, the Black Panther.
-By using superior strategy, Storm has overcome physically stronger foes like Callisto and the Crimson Commando in hand-to-hand combat.
+She is an expert thief, and a skilled, cunning and gifted hand-to-hand fighter, trained by Achmed el-Gibar, Professor X, Wolverine and Black Panther.
+By strategy, Storm has overcome physically stronger foes like Callisto and the Crimson Commando in hand-to-hand combat.
 Storm is an excellent marksman with handguns, and is proficient in the use of knives.
 Storm is also fluent in Russian, Arabic, and Swahili.
 As part of her paraphernalia, Storm carries a set of lock-picks (with which she has an extraordinary ability at picking locks, including her teeth while her physical coordination was reduced to the level of an infant) and her ancestral ruby, which allows inter-dimensional transportation with the help of her lightning.